-Serve it up with your favorite toppings and a wedge of skillet cornbread for an easy, comforting family dinner. 🙂
+Serve it up with your favorite toppings like avocado or sour cream, and don’t forget the skillet cornbread for dunking. 🙂

 Save This Recipe